5 things to consider when choosing a financial adviser

 As Gerry’s needs are more complex, he’ll likely benefit from comprehensive advice.
 He can engage a financial adviser to develop a detailed and personalised financial plan to help him achieve his best possible financial future.

 If you’re starting to make some big decisions about retirement or want to be sure you’re taking steps in the right direction, tailored financial advice may help.
 It can provide much-needed clarity about your future and what position you’ll be in financially.
-Depending on the type of support you need, you might be able to pay for super advice out of your super balance, so you won’t be out of pocket.
+Depending on the type of advice you need, you might be able to pay for super advice out of your super balance, so you won’t be out of pocket.
 Discover what to consider when choosing a financial adviser.

 1. Know when to ask for financial help and advice